joinpursuit/Pursuit-Core-Web/full_stack_express/intro-to-express-response/README.md

 ## What is Node?

-Node is an open source program that lets us run JavaScript in Terminal.
+Node is an open source project that lets us run JavaScript in Terminal.
 Previous to this project, JavaScript could only be run in the browser.

 By creating Node, companies could hire developers who specialize in JavaScript and they would be able to build front-end Applications and back-end applications.